alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - swipe down to reload libraryview
 - possible opinon to like or dislike

 *When using the YouTube API to fetch data from a video URL, you can obtain a variety of information beyond just the title and transcript.
-Here's a list of some additional fields you might consider retrieving:*
+Here's a list of some additional fields you might consider retrieving:* //TODO: DONE

 1. Video ID: Unique identifier for the video.